 1. Observe Phase: Find Out What is Happening Using BI-Based Descriptive Analytics.

-A critical first step for any organization is gaining a clear view of its business landscape.
-This is where leadership can leverage descriptive analytics such as Business Intelligence (BI).
-Specifically, executives need access to data feeds that are both cross-functional and targeted.
+A critical first step for any organization is gaining a clear view of its business landscape, observing both the status quo and anomalies.
+In particular, decision-makers need to know of situational changes that may require action.
+This is where organizations leverage descriptive analytics such as Business Intelligence (BI).
+Specifically, executives need access to data feeds that are both relevant and targeted.
 This enables businesses to keep an eye on trends, risks, opportunities, and anomalies.

-For example, decision-makers could use a BI dashboard that focuses on key performance indicators (KPI) or key risk indicators (KRI).
-Ideally, these smart dashboards don’t just display data—they actively alert decision-makers to significant trends, risks, and anomalies.
-For instance, executives could use a BI Balanced Scorecard dashboard depicting operating margins, order fulfillment, and inventory turns.
-For more details on this, see Lora Cerere in her article, Aligning Supply Chain Metrics to Improve Value.
+For example, a supply chain manager could use a BI Balanced Scorecard dashboard, focusing on key performance indicators (KPI) or key risk indicators (KRI).
+In this case, executives would look at operating margins, order fulfillment rates, and inventory turns.
+For more details on Balance Scorecards, see Lora Cerere in her article, Aligning Supply Chain Metrics to Improve Value.

 “To warn of everything is to warn of nothing.”